yashc123/SafeRouteNYC/README.md

 - **Tier 1 — PostGIS:** precomputed safety weights, so the geospatial join is never redone at request time.
 - **Tier 2 — In-memory graph:** the weighted graph is held in RAM, so A\* never round-trips to the database for edge weights during a search.
 - **Tier 3 — Redis:** full route/area results are cached, keyed on snapped node IDs (so near-identical clicks share a cache entry).
-The cache is fail-safe — if Redis is unavailable, the app degrades to direct computation rather than erroring.
+The cache is fail-safe, so if Redis is unavailable, the app degrades to direct computation rather than erroring.

 Measured on the deployed server: a full cross-Manhattan route computes in **~357ms cold** and returns in **~72ms warm** from cache — roughly a **5× speedup** on repeat routes.

 ### 4. Agent Layer

 A single Claude-powered tool-using agent wraps the existing functions (geocode, get_route, get_area_safety) as tools.
 It decomposes a natural-language request into a sequence of tool calls and explains the result.
-A strict grounding rule — enforced in the system prompt and by only surfacing tool-returned data — means the agent never generates safety values itself; it translates language and reports real computed numbers.
+A strict grounding rulee is enforced in the system prompt and by only surfacing tool-returned data means the agent never generates safety values itself; it translates language and reports real computed numbers.

 ---